yanicky/pirl-php-api/README.md

 Feel free to add pull requests or fork it for your own usage.

-The library under the hood has been forked @PhatBlinkie (https://github.com/phatblinkie/pirl-php-api), Thanks.
+While the library and some code under the hood has been forked @PhatBlinkie (https://github.com/phatblinkie/pirl-php-api), but the library seem to be from Brandon Telle(2015).
+Thanks.